 Are you going to do cardio or strength training?
 Each objective calls for a different pre-and post-exercise snack strategy.
 So what should you eat?

-“The type and amount of food will depend on what type of workout you plan to do, your fitness/health goals, and how long you have until your workout,” says Krista Haynes, R.D., C.S.S.D., and nutrition manager at Beachbody.
+“The type and amount of food will depend on what type of workout you plan to do, your fitness/health goals, and how long you have until your workout,” says Krista Maguire, R.D., C.S.S.D., and senior nutrition manager at BODi.

 And you don’t want to wait too long to get in your workout: “You should also be mindful of how certain foods or beverages (for example, caffeine) and exercise programs can affect your sleep.”
 (More on that later…)

 How Far Ahead of Your Evening Workout Do You Need to Eat?

 Let’s start with the timing of your meal or snack: There’s no hard-set rule on how far ahead of your evening workout you need to eat.

 Haynes suggests figuring out how much time you have before your workout, then counting backward to determine how much, if anything at all, you should eat before an after-work sweat session starts.